Governance Process

 • Encourage interested parties on Discord to gather their thoughts in a forum post

-• It is advised that proper time is given for the community to discuss a proposal before bringing it to a Snapshot vote and that that the original proposer is open to making changes as part of the discussion process.
+• It is advised that proper time is given for the community to discuss a proposal before bringing it to a Snapshot vote and that the original proposer is open to making changes as part of the discussion process.

 Step 3: Develop and validate transaction Pull Request

-A Pull Request(PR) that posts a transaction to a gnosis safe multisig which executes the changes specified by the BIP onchain is required as part of the body of a Proposal specified above before it can be brought to valid snapshot.
+A Pull Request (PR) that posts a transaction to a Safe multisig which executes the changes specified by the BIP on-chain is required as part of the body of a Proposal specified above before it can be brought to valid snapshot.

 The file(s) should be added into their own directory here on the Multisig Ops Repoopen in new window.
 Once the BIP is ready to go to Snapshot vote and a BIP number is selected, the files will be moved into the BIPs directoryopen in new window following the apparent pattern there.
 The description of the pull request should contain a link to the Forum Post with the English Specification of it.
-The Balancer Maxis will review the payload and post any concerns or questions in review.
+The Operator will review the payload and post any concerns or questions in review.

 Examples of how to submit payload PRs for common governance quests can be found HEREopen in new window

-Step 4: Snapshot
+Step 4: Voting